-- bees can provide all the sugar we need, in the form of honey, without the need for costly and polluting transport and refining.
+- Bees can provide the sweetness we crave in the form of honey, without the need for costly and polluting transport and refining.
 Honey can be used as a sugar substitute in all cooking, including jam-making and brewing (wine or mead).
-Honey is a healthier option than refine sugar and beekeeping is said to be one of the healthiest professions.
+Honey is a healthier option than refined sugar and beekeeping is said to be one of the healthiest professions.

-- apitherapy is the use of bee products to treat ailments, boost the immune system and promote healthy tissue growth.
-Honey is also said to relieve stomach troubles and is a disinfectant in wound cleaning and healing.
+- Apitherapy is the use of bee products to treat ailments, boost the immune system and promote healthy tissue growth.
+Honey can also relieve stomach troubles and is a disinfectant in wound cleaning and healing.
 And of course hot honey and lemon is the sensible thing to take if you have cold symptoms.
 Apitherapy is just one of the natural ways to reduce our reliance on the pharmaceutical industry.

-- bee products can be used when making soaps and skin-care products – they are rich in minerals and vitamins, and with antibiotic properties.
+- Bee products can be used when making soaps and skin-care products – they are rich in minerals and vitamins, and have antibiotic properties.

-- all honey and wax products can be obtained locally from small-scale producers.
+- Honey and wax products can be obtained locally from small-scale producers, bypassing the corporate system.

 What can I do?